edwardcgordon/edwardcgordon.github.io/_posts/2017-03-21-responsive-image-gallery.md

 ---
 layout: post
-title: Creating a Responsive Image Gallery with 19 Lines of CSS
+title: Creating a Responsive Image Gallery with 19 Lines of CSS (and Flexbox)
 excerpt: We've all taken cool, brooding, black & white photos.
 But how do you make them brood even when they're viewed on mobile?
 Let me tell you about Flexbox...
 comments: true
 ---